MUSCULOSKELETAL, WRIST/HAND

 • EMG (electromyography) and Nerve Conduction Velocities

-• Results may be normal in up to one-third of patients with mild CTS.
+• May be normal in up to one-third of mild CTS cases

 • ULTRASONOGRAPHY